parcuri/derekkedziora.com/README.md

 This is my personal site that contains my blog plus some of my notes from almost a decade of teaching English.

+I use Jekyll to build the site and host it via GitHub pages.
+I started with a blank them and have hand-coded it over the years.

 ## Useful Code to Share

 For other Jekyll users the following bits of code are the most useful: